natewoodward/natewoodward.github.io/_posts/2019-11-25-process-substitution-and-race-conditions.md

 then the first `tee` process from `myscript` printed the string "foo" on stdout after the prompt, and finally the second `tee` process printed "bar" on stderr on the next line.
-This is because commands inside the `>( )` of a process substition run asynchronously, so it's possible for the `tee` processes to continue running and printing their output after our script exists.
+This is because commands inside the `>( )` of a process substition run asynchronously, so there's no guarantee that our script will exit after the `tee` processes print their output.
+Either event could happen first.
 It's a classic race condition.

 We can use information from
 [another StackOverflow answer](https://unix.stackexchange.com/a/524844)
-to address the race condition by forcing our script to wait for the `tee` processes to end.
+to address the race condition by forcing the script to wait for the `tee` processes to end.
 Here's what that looks like:

 ```bash